dtt-git/stash-battle/README.md

   - **Gauntlet** 🎯 – Place a random scene in your rankings.
 It climbs from the bottom, challenging each scene above it until it loses, then settles into its final position.
   - **Champion** 🏆 – Winner stays on.
 The winning scene keeps battling until it's dethroned.

+- **Filter Support:** Apply filters on the Scenes page before opening Battle to rate specific scenes against your full collection.

 ## Installation

 ⚠️ Install at your own risk, nearly entirely vibe coded for myself using Claude, I have barely reviewed the code at all.